Alfredjank/Hangman_game/README.md

 Hangman is a simple game for guessing words.
 You can choose from 3 categories: "Countries, Food, Buildings".
-In files folder there is words.py file in which is stored guessing words.
+In files folder there is words.py file in which are stored guessing words.
 If you want simply add words to its matching category.

 Libraries needed to download to work with code: playsound == 1.2.2.